How to teach Addition

 The optimal way to start is in the concrete, then move to drawing, then move to symbols, or as little kids will say drawing the numbers.
 Often times you will have to mix the ideal order up but start in the concrete.
 Many students have never seen manipulatives so you have to start with symbols to make them comfortable.
 Using the familiar symbols first and relating them to the manipulatives puts them at ease.
 Especially when we get to algebra.

-After we build tens, play some math games, sing some math songs give "free time" where you direct their discovery give some of the building tasks I've listed, (click some of the the links to see more).
+After we build tens, play some math games, sing some math songs give "free time" where you direct their discovery give some of the building tasks i've listed, (click some of the the links to see more).
 Then sit back and observe.

 Some of the links below require